kaifeng-cmd/sterrato/README.md

 # LLM-as-a-Judge on RAG evaluation & Agentic RAG (ReAct)
 In this project, I first built different Retrieval-Augmented Generation (RAG) pipelines.
-For the language models, I used Gemini from Google AI Studio, Kimi K2, and DeepSeek V3 through the OpenRouter platform.
-For vector storage, I adopted Qdrant Cloud, and the embedding models included Gemini Embedding and IBM Granite Embedding.
+For the language models, I used `Gemini` from Google AI Studio, and `Kimi K2`, and `DeepSeek V3` through the OpenRouter platform.
+For vector storage, I adopted `Qdrant Cloud`, and the embedding models included `Gemini Embedding` and `IBM Granite Embedding`.
 This setup allowed me to construct multiple RAG systems with varying combinations of LLMs and embeddings as the basis for evaluation.

 To evaluate these pipelines, I designed a LLM-as-a-Judge framework.
 My approach is similar to ChatArena-style pairwise comparison, where the judge model compares multiple outputs side by side.
 On top of this, I introduced a fixed scoring rubric covering relevance, consistency, context fit, and suitability.
 This allows the judge to simulate human-like preference judgments while producing quantitative scores, making it easier to compare multiple systems under consistent evaluation criteria.

 In addition to evaluation, I implemented an Agentic RAG system.
-Here, the RAG pipeline is embedded into a ReAct agent (Reasoning + Acting).
+Here, the RAG pipeline is embedded into a `ReAct agent (Reasoning + Acting)`.
 In this paradigm, the agent alternates between three stages:

-1. Reasoning – the agent explains its intermediate thought process in natural language.
+1. **Reasoning** – the agent explains its intermediate thought process in natural language.

-2. Action – the agent decides which tool to call, such as retrieving from the vector database or querying external APIs.
+2. **Action** – the agent decides which tool to call, such as retrieving from the vector database or querying external APIs.

-3. Observation – the agent incorporates the tool’s response into its context before continuing the reasoning process.
+3. **Observation** – the agent incorporates the tool’s response into its context before continuing the reasoning process.

-This reasoning–action–observation loop enables the system to iteratively refine its answers.
+This `reasoning–action–observation` loop enables the system to iteratively refine its answers.
 By combining retrieval with external tool usage, the agent acts as a “Chinese Food & Culture Expert” that can provide not only contextually relevant but also reasoning-driven and tool-augmented responses.

 ## LLM-as-a-Judge Method
 | Dimension                | My method (Pairwise + Rubric Scoring)                                                                                                                                                                                     | Ground Truth Comparison                                                                                                                                                   |